warniel08/cpp_SnakeGame/README.md

 # cpp_SnakeGame
-Snake Game built in C++, graphics provided by OpenGL but not included here
+Snake Game built in C++, graphics provided by OpenGL.
+The graphics files were written by Daniel Morwood.
+Snake folder contains all of the OpenGL libraries and code.
+Snake_mac folder contains the code for running on a Mac.

-This c++ code is only the main function.
-I'm using github as a place to save the code.
-This version of the snake game is for Windows.
-I run it in Visual Studio 2017.
+I have listed the main function separately so one doesn't have to search through the file system to find the main.cpp file.
+This snake.cpp version of the snake game is for Windows.
+It was created in Visual Studio 2017 and I also run it in VS2017.

+The main function for the mac version is also listed separately.
+The code was written in XCode and built and run in XCode.